real-time-analytic/AAC_Mens_Soccer/README.md

 1. Download all items in AAC_project folder
 2. Open project.py in Visual Studio Code
-3. In terminal, pip install items in requirements.txt file
+3. In terminal, pip install items in requirements.txt
 4. In terminal, type "Streamlit run project.py"

 ---
+Data Sources

+The data used in this project was curtiously given by the UNC Charlotte Men's Soccer Niner Stats Team.